 - Cut a piece of vinyl bigger than the place you need to cover.

 - Stick it carefully to the Velcro, stretching it as taut as possible to avoid creases along the Velcro.

 - Finally, trim the edges with a utility knife so that it fits the window neatly.

-5. Use Ziplock Bags to Organize Your Pantry and Refrigerator
+No.5 - Use Ziplock Bags to Organize Your Pantry and Refrigerator

-6. Step Up Your Organization Skills
+RV Tips No.6 - Step Up Your Organization Skills

 The magnetic spice holder is a great way to keep all your spices in one place and to save space.
 Magnetic spice containers can be stuck to the bottom of a cabinet, the refrigerator, or to a baking sheet mounted on a wall.
 You can also spray paint an old stained baking sheet an attractive color.

 To make a magnetic spice rack, you'll need a magnetic adhesive sheet and stick it to the wall or on the side of the cabinet, as shown in the picture above.
 You can cut these magnetic sheets to fit the size of your walls.
 Roll the sheet with a hard rubber roller thoroughly and wait for 24 hours before putting up your spices.